StevenMicheletti/poolparty/README.md

 - MINDP=(integer; required) minimum global coverage needed to retain a SNP

 #### Run-types
 - SPLITDISC=(off/on; required) if on, produces split-end and discordant sam files.
-Not recommended unless the goal is to look at structual variants
+Not recommended unless the goal is to look at structural variants
 - INDCONT=(off/on; required) if on, will analyze fastqs as if they are independent individuals.
 Individual stats and normalization.
 Note this a high memory process
 - QUALREPORT=(off/on; required) if on, will produce quality reports from fastqc for each fastq file